Adidas sees Snapchat as its ‘raw and real platform’ but wants to be able to measure it better

-Snapchat may baffle many marketers but Adidas has a clear role for arguably the most interesting social network right now despite measurement still being a challenge.
+Snapchat may baffle many marketers but Adidas has a clearer role for arguably the most interesting social network right now despite measurement still being a challenge.

 A local channel and more content are what the sportswear manufacturer has in store for a platform it arrived on just last year.
 The ‘what you’re doing’ versus ‘what you say you’re doing’ nature of the ephemeral app has turned it into Adidas’ outlet for ‘behind the scenes’ broadcasts from the world of football.